-Tempur Sealy’s hospitality branch knew that when selling their mattresses to hotels, the ownership and management companies that operate large portfolios — from five to several hundred properties — held the greatest potential for strong year-over-year sales.
+Tempur Sealy’s hospitality division knew that when selling their mattresses to hotels, the ownership and management companies that operate large portfolios — from five to several hundred properties — held the greatest potential for strong year-over-year sales.

 But the independent sales reps Tempur Sealy worked with had limited bandwidth, and the company didn’t know which accounts to focus on.
 The sales reps had other products to sell, too.
 Without solid information on which companies fit best with Tempur Sealy and why, reps had little reason to prioritize the company’s mattresses.
-This disconnect made it difficult for Tempur Sealy’s hospitality branch to acquire accounts and grow.
+This disconnect made it difficult for Tempur Sealy’s hospitality division to acquire accounts and grow.

 To overcome these challenges, we helped Tempur Sealy develop an account-based marketing (ABM) program that would determine the key accounts to pursue and create marketing and sales materials to close more deals.